vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/availability.md

 Review the
 [Availability](https://docs.google.com/presentation/d/1FmUnMpbKKqnIH0y4CxDjB7Vzn7nY0hiGaWngYN6F1oU/present#slide=id.ge9cac6b40d_0_0)
-slides about how processes are monitored and recovered in TAS.
+slides about how processes are monitored and recovered in *Tanzu Application Service*.

 Now that you have completed the lab, you should be able to:

-- Demonstrate how Tanzu Application Service handles availability.
+- Demonstrate how *Tanzu Application Service* handles availability.

 ## Extras